-And we know Jesus was probably a little under 2 when the magi visited because Herod tried to have all the babies under 2 killed (not just the newborns).
-So Jesus was most likely born, somewhere between 8BC and 6BC.
+And we know Yeshua was probably a little under 2 when the magi visited because Herod tried to have all the babies under 2 killed, (not just the newborns).
+So Yeshua was most likely born, somewhere between 8BC and 6BC.
 With the magi visiting sometime in the next year or two.

 We know he was about 30 years old when started his ministry.
 And Luke says that John the Baptist started his ministry in the 15th year of Tiberius, and that would be 28AD.
 So that all fits well enough.
-Jesus would have been early to mid-thirties by then.
+Yeshua would have been early to mid-thirties by then.
 And then his ministry was about 3 years (well, he went to Jerusalem for 3 Passovers that we know of, so at least 3 years).
-So that means that Jesus died on the cross probably around 30-34AD.
+So that means that Yeshua died probably around 30-34AD.

-Now, because Passover can vary from year to year and be on different days, it comes down to what day you think Jesus died.
-If you go with tradition and assume it was a Friday, then Jesus must have died in either AD30, or AD33.
+Now, because Passover can vary from year to year and be on different days, it comes down to what day you think Yeshua died.
+If you go with tradition and assume it was a Friday, then Yeshua must have died in either AD30, or AD33.
 But it is not spelled out in the Bible that it was a Friday.
-It only mentions the day of preparation (for the Passover Sabbath), but the Passover Sabbath was not necessarily, in fact not even usually, on a Saturday.
-To me it seems much more likely that Jesus died on a Thursday, and therefore I would assume he died in AD31.
+It only mentions the day of preparation, (for the Passover Sabbath), but the Passover Sabbath was not necessarily, in fact not even usually, on a Saturday.
+To me it seems much more likely that Yeshua died on a Thursday, and therefore I would assume he died in AD31.